wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

     *   (a) an enforcement officer:

-    *   (b) a person who assists an enforcement officer or a member of the Police under this subpart:
+    *   (b) a person who assists an enforcement officer or a constable under this subpart:

-    *   (c) a member of the Police who exercises any power of an enforcement officer under this subpart.
+    *   (c) a constable who exercises any power of an enforcement officer under this subpart.

     (2) No person to whom this section applies is liable for any act done or omitted to be done by the person in the performance or intended performance of his or her functions or the exercise or intended exercise of his or her powers under this Act if the person acted---